-The Printing Colour Project is an international and interdisciplinary initiative to write colour into the history of printing in the West, 1400–1920.
+The Printing Colour Project was an international and interdisciplinary initiative to write colour into the history of printing in the West, 1400–1920.
+It ran, first informally and then formally, 2009–2018.
 It focuses on establishing the history of colour printing in relief and intaglio across all disciplines that derive from handpress-printed material.
-It is directed by Elizabeth Savage (Institute of English Studies) and Ad Stijnman (University of Leiden).
+It was directed by Ad Stijnman and Elizabeth Savage (Institute of English Studies).

 Printed colour has conventionally been rendered invisible by collecting trends and cataloguing practices.
 Colour printing inks are often omitted from research, and their printing techniques are often misdescribed when they are noted.
 By shedding light on many thousands of historical colour prints and exploring how they were produced and used, the Printing Colour Project offers new perspectives for understanding heritage collections, bibliography, the history of art, the history of science, the history of technology, and the history of communication.

 The Printing Colour Project’s core and supported projects have:

 - won £609,000 in grants from funding bodies including the British Academy, Bibliographical Society, Cambridge University, Deutsche Forschungsgemeinschaft, Fritz Thyssen Stiftung, Gerda Henkel Stiftung, and Wellcome Institute;

 - engaged 350,000 visitors in three countries through six exhibitions (four core; two supported);

 - engaged academic and exhibition-going audiences through five books (four core; one supported);

 - attracted hundreds of researchers, curators, librarians, printers, dealers and collectors to two major international conferences;

 - delivered dozens of lectures in the US, UK, continental Europe and Asia; and